wemiibidun/my_resume/README.md

 **My Take Home**

 - You need HTML and CSS to build a beautiful website.
-HTML can be used for the skeletal and foundational work while CSS is the backbone for styling which I wrote more about [here](http://www.wemiibidun.com/2019/10/5-differences-between-html-css.html)
+HTML can be used for the skeletal and foundational work while CSS is the backbone for styling.

+- I wrote more about the lessons I learnt [here](http://www.wemiibidun.com/2019/10/5-differences-between-html-css.html)

 - This was a fun project for me.
 I learnt a lot about HTML elements and tags and I was also able to build my first resume from this.